morskyjezek/LCWA-MODS/README.md

 # LCWA MODS

-This repo contains sample data for use and testing of processing scripts.
+This repo contains sample data for use and testing of processing scripts for text/XML.
 The data, which reflects metadata for items collected by the Library of Congress, is described in more detail below.
 In addition to this readme, the repository
 contains:
 * a Jupyter notebook with the scripts used to pull and format this data